sel-project/selp/README.md

 	Updates [sel-utils](https://github.com/sel-project/sel-utils), JSON files and libraries used by SEL.

-	It's reccomended to run this command every time Minecraft or Minecraft: Pocket Edition is updated, in order to keep SEL servers updated.
+	It's reccomended to run this command every time Minecraft or Minecraft: Pocket Edition are updated, in order to avoid SEL servers' deprecation errors.

 	`sel update <server> [<version>=latest]`